-The Client Care Committee, previously called the Client Services Committee, provides assistance to the Board in fulfilling its responsibilities by monitoring, reviewing and making recommendations relating to the delivery of safe, effective and person-centred care to all clients receiving services from the Company.
+The Client Care Committee provides assistance to the Board in fulfilling its responsibilities by monitoring, reviewing and making recommendations relating to the delivery of safe, effective and person-centred care to all clients receiving services from the Company.
 The Committee also reviews strategies to engage with clients, families, carers and advocates, and reviews reporting by Management on incident, complaint, and client satisfaction data.